What climate will citrus grow in?

 • Mandarins, Meyer lemons, Seville oranges and calamondins tolerate up to -6°C.

 • Lemons and grapefruit tolerate up to -3°C.

 • Limes prefer no frosts, but can take -1°C.

-Water Young plants in the garden need watering twice a week.
+To get the most out of your citrus plants, be sure to water young plants twice a week.
 As they grow, water as the weather dictates.
 They like moisture at the roots so give a good, deep soaking when it’s hot.
 Water potted plants more frequently during summer and less when it’s cooler.
 A rule of (green) thumb is to poke your finger into the soil down to the second joint – if it feels moist, don’t water.

 There’s a different variety of citrus ready to pick every month of the year.